MikitaZhyhadla/cypress-tests/docs/git-strategy.md

 # Git Workflow Strategy

-## Main Branches
+## Main Branch

-- **master** — the main branch with stable, release-ready code.
+- **main** — the default branch with reviewed and stable code

-- **feature/** — branches for new features.
-Naming: `feature/description`
-- **bugfix/** — branches for fixing bugs.
-Naming: `bugfix/description`
-- **hotfix/** — urgent fixes directly on production.
+## Feature Branches

+- Create feature branches with descriptive names:
+  - `feature/login-form`
+  - `feature/cart-ui`

-## Branching Rules
+## Git Flow

-- All new work should be done in separate branches (feature, bugfix, etc.).
+- All work must be done in feature branches
-- Branch names should be clear and descriptive (e.g., `feature/login-page`).
-- Always create a Pull Request (PR) before merging to master.
+- All changes must go through a Pull Request (PR)
-- PRs must be code-reviewed by teammates.
+- PRs must be reviewed and approved before merging
-- Before merging, update your branch from master and resolve conflicts if any.

-## Commits
+## Commit Messages

-- Write clear and concise commit messages.
-- Message format:
-  `<type>: <short description>`
-  For example:
-  `feat: add login form`
-  `fix: correct validation error`

-- Use commit types:
-  - `feat` — new feature
-  - `fix` — bug fix
-  - `chore` — maintenance tasks (dependency updates, CI config, etc.)
-  - `docs` — documentation

-## Pull Requests (PR)

-- Always use PRs to merge branches.
-- Add a description of the changes.
-- Assign reviewers.
-- Wait for approval and conflict resolution before merging.

----

-*This document helps organize Git workflow in our project and makes the development process clear and efficient.*
+Since squash merge is used, prefer short and meaningful commit messages:

+- Example: `add login form validation`
+- Avoid long or complex prefixes like `feat:` or `fix:`

+This simple strategy helps maintain a clean, readable history.